December 13, 2018

 To ensure enough illuminance and endurance, the lighting needs to fit the environment it is installed to.
 While every industrial space needs its own kind of lighting, here are some common challenges to tackle:

-Will there be enough light, even in high-ceiling spaces?
+Will there be enough light, even in high-BAYS?

 In an industrial space, you need to have enough light regardless of the size or the height of the space.
 Therefore, make sure the light levels of the facilities are measured before and after the new installation.
 The higher the space, the more light output is needed to have the light reach all the way down to the floor.